-Shot in gritty, washed-out colors by cinematographer Emmanuel Lubezki – thus giving the narrative a documentary-like feel – The Assassination of Richard Nixon begins in winter 1974, when the life of dim-witted, painfully honest office-supply salesman Sam Bicke starts to unravel.
+Shot by Emmanuel Lubezki (Sleepy Hollow, Y Tu Mamá También) in gritty, washed-out colors that give it a documentary feel, The Assassination of Richard Nixon begins in Philadelphia in winter 1974, when the life of dimwitted, painfully honest, former tire-shop worker turned office supply salesman Sam Bicke (Sean Penn) starts to unravel.

-In an attempt to get a handle on his life, Sam applies for a government loan so he and a friend, the easygoing mechanic Bonny Simmons (Don Cheadle), can start a tire distribution business.
-But things go from bad to desperate when Sam discovers that Marie has been seeing another man and that his business loan may not come through.
+In an attempt to get a handle on his life, Sam applies for a government loan so he and a friend, the easygoing mechanic Bonny Simmons (Don Cheadle), can launch a tire distribution business.
+Things go from bad to desperate when Sam discovers that Marie has been seeing another man and that his business loan may not come through.

-As Sam Bicke – inspired by real-life, unemployed former tire salesman Samuel Byck – Sean Penn delivers a near-flawless portrayal of a self-described “grain of sand.”
+As Sam Bicke – based on real-life, unemployed former tire salesman Samuel Byck – Sean Penn delivers a near-flawless portrayal of a self-described “grain of sand.”

-By treating this difficult, complex character with empathy and without condescension, Sean Penn turns Sam Bicke into someone touchingly, universally human.
-Considering everything Sam does (besides what he intended to do) in The Assassination of Richard Nixon, that is a remarkable accomplishment.
+By treating this difficult, complex character with empathy and without condescension, Penn turns him into someone touchingly, universally human.
+Considering everything Sam does (not to mention everything he fails to do) in The Assassination of Richard Nixon, that is a remarkable accomplishment.

-Like his star, director Niels Mueller pulls no punches.
-This thoughtful, well-made (if a tad too deliberately paced) film shows us a country – from the highest echelons of government to office-supplies salesmen – fouled by greed and dishonesty.
+Like his star, director and co-screenwriter Niels Mueller holds nothing back.
+This well-crafted (if a tad too deliberately paced), provocative film shows us a country – from the highest echelons of government to office supply sales managers – fouled by greed and corruption.

-Unlike the laughable spookiness of movies about vampire killers, alien invaders, and deformed Middle-Earth dwellers, the horror in The Assassination of Richard Nixon is truly disturbing.
-After all, as recent events have shown, people like Sam Bicke can be found anywhere.
+Unlike the cheesy spookiness of movies about alien invaders, flesh-eating living dead, and misshapen Middle-Earth dwellers, the horror in The Assassination of Richard Nixon is genuinely disturbing.
+After all, as recent events have shown, unlike E.T.s, zombies, and orcs, human beings like Sam Bicke can be found anywhere.

 The Assassination of Richard Nixon (2004)

 Initially, this review of The Assassination of Richard Nixon stated that Samuel Byck also inspired the character of Travis Bickle, played by Robert De Niro in Martin Scorsese’s Taxi Driver (1976).
-However, that film’s screenwriter, Paul Schrader, claims he wrote the Taxi Driver screenplay at age 26 (1972), or about two years before Samuel Byck attempted to kill Richard Nixon.
+However, that film’s screenwriter, Paul Schrader, claims he wrote the Taxi Driver screenplay at age 26 (1972–73) – or about one to two years before Samuel Byck attempted to kill Richard Nixon.

-If that chronology is correct, the similarity between the names Byck and Bickle is a mere (and bizarre) coincidence.
-According to Schrader, Travis Bickle was inspired by Arthur Bremer, the man who shot U.S. presidential candidate George Wallace in 1972.
+If that chronology is accurate, the similarity between the names Byck and Bickle is a mere (and astonishing) coincidence.
+According to Schrader, Travis Bickle was inspired by Arthur Bremer, the man who shot U.S. presidential candidate George Wallace in May 1972.

-Curiously, The Assassination of Richard Nixon evolved from Niels Mueller’s totally fictitious screenplay called “The Assassination of L.B.J.”
-(That's U.S. President Lyndon B. Johnson, 1963–1969.)
-While doing research, Mueller discovered Samuel Byck’s story, which paralleled that of his lead character; the writer-director then decided to reconstruct his screenplay using Byck as its direct inspiration.
+Also of note, The Assassination of Richard Nixon evolved from Niels Mueller’s wholly fictional screenplay called “The Assassination of L.B.J.” – that’s U.S. President Lyndon B. Johnson (1963–1969).
+While doing research for the project, Mueller learned of Samuel Byck’s story, which paralleled that of his lead character; the writer-director then decided to reformulate his script using Byck as its direct inspiration.

-Sean Penn The Assassination of Richard Nixon image: THINKFilm.
+Naomi Watts and Sean Penn The Assassination of Richard Nixon movie images: THINKFilm.

-“The Assassination of Richard Nixon: Sean Penn & the American Nightmare” last updated in January 2019.
+“The Assassination of Richard Nixon: Penn Personifies American Nightmare” last updated in September 2021.